Pages

 I'm having a hard time with making the passage of time consequential to my current campaign.
 The PCs take their time to do everything.
 Without ticking clocks, I think this will always be the case - PCs will retreat and recover all their HP and spells before pressing forward.

-Well, I could set arbitrary consequences for the passage of time, but since I prefer to be a referee than an author during the game, I'd prefer to have these things considered beforehand.
+Well, I could set arbitrary consequences for the passage of time, but since I prefer to be a referee than an author during the game, I want to have these things considered beforehand.

 There must be multiple tables for random events in any number of RPGs, but I simply don't remember any.
 So here are some ideas.